Have you ever had a client tell you that you’re not charging enough?

 I have.
 And it was a real eye-opener.

-In my case, the mother of the groom was in charge of the wedding flowers; totally and completely in charge.
-When I quoted her a price for centerpieces based on the ideal budget she gave me of about $7,000, she came back to me with concerns that the centerpiece pricing seemed low for what we had discussed.
+In my experience with pricing too low, the mother of the groom was in charge of the wedding flowers and she gave me an estimated budget of about $7,000.
+When I quoted her a price for centerpieces based on the ideal budget, she came back to me with concerns that the centerpiece pricing seemed low for what we had discussed.
 And I agreed!

 She was right.
 I didn’t quote what she wanted.
 I tried to provide a quote within the budget she gave me, but I didn’t actually quote what she wanted.